omniatareklotfy/APIs-FWD/README.md

 - Click on "Try it out" then click on "Execute".
 - "Responses" section will be displayed including some response components like (Code, Response body then Response headers).
 - Note that you won't be able to write test cases on Swagger unlike Postman, so we are only testing with our eyes and use Notepad or any Editor to log our test case results.
-- You can follow the Test Cases from the Test Cases File

 ### Second One (Test TRELLO REST APIs)
 - SignUp with a new account on https://trello.com/.